alinabarazz/USBm/README.md

 In case you want to donate to me for updating this bot, I would be very happy!
 Please also consider donating to the original bot creator.

-- DEC into the game to the player **virgaux**
+- DEC or cards into the game to the player **virgaux**
-- Bitcoin 3KU85k1HFTqCC4geQz3XUFk84R6uekuzD8 ()
-- Ethereum 0xcFE8c78F07e0190EBdD9077cF9d9E3A8DCED8d91
-- WAX to account **lshru.wam** (please copy the name)
-- Text me on Discord or Telegram for anything other
+- Metamask wallet address: 0x6b11890566077AAC2B7fA7511d484f50Ec1335f6
+- Hive wallet address: @virgaux

 # FAQ
 **Can I have some accounts that login via email and some via username?**